John LeHeup

 After retiring from football, He attended Gordon Conwell Theological Seminary with a Master of Divinity Degree in 1980, In 1986 he received a Doctor of Ministry Degree from Columbia Theological Seminary in Decatur, GA.
 He served pastorates at First Presbyterian Church in Frostproof, Fla; Little Mountain Presbyterian Church, Abbeville SC, Central Presbyterian Church, Anderson SC.
-Since 2001 John has served as the stated Supply Pastor for the Carmel Presbyterian Church.
+Beginning in 2001 John served as the stated Supply Pastor for the Carmel Presbyterian Church for 22 years.

-Dr. Leheup is dually licensed by the state of South Carolina a Community Residential Care Facility Administrator (CRCFA) and as a Nursing Home Administrator (NHA).
+Dr. LeHeup is dually licensed by the state of South Carolina a Community Residential Care Facility Administrator (CRCFA) and as a Nursing Home Administrator (NHA).
 He was a Retirement Community Administrator for twenty years and has served on the Board of the South Carolina Association of Non-Profit Homes for the Aging (SCANPHA).
-He worked as the Executive Director of Clemson area Retirement Center from April of 2008 until his retirement in 2020.
+He worked as the Executive Director of Clemson area Retirement Center from April 2008 until his retirement in 2020.

-John, was a major contributor to the research used in the revised edition, South Carolina Silversmiths, 1690-1860, edited by Warren Ripley in 1991 and also Hidden Treasures; Re Assessing South Carolina Silversmiths and Related Artisans to 1861, edited by Catherine B. Hollan 2021.
+John was a major contributor to the research used in the revised edition, South Carolina Silversmiths, 1690-1860, edited by Warren Ripley in 1991 and also Hidden Treasures; Re Assessing South Carolina Silversmiths and Related Artisans to 1861, edited by Catherine B. Hollan 2021.
 He is the past President of the South Carolina Silver Society and a Member of the American Silver Guild in the Washington, DC area.
 He has given lectures on the subject of South Carolina silver to many groups including the New York University Summer Symposium in 2003 and 2004.
 In the March 2007 edition of Traditional Homes he and his wife, Vickie were featured along with an article about his South Carolina silver collection.

 John is married to Vickie Buchanan LeHeup and lives in Belton, South Carolina.
-They have four children and two grandchildren.
+They have four children and three grandchildren.